Poroto Recreation Forest

 -

-- ・Adjacent to the National Ainu Museum
+- ・Adjacent to Upopoy National Ainu Museum and Park

 - ・About 110 minutes by car from Lake Toya (via the Hokkaido Expressway)